simpleinjector/Documentation/source/decisions.rst

 Because there is not a standard logical default for Simple Injector to return when you request an instance outside of the context of an active scope, the right thing to do is throwing an exception.
 Returning a transient or singleton is a form of failing silently.

-That doesn’t mean that you’re lost when you really need the option of per request and transient or singleton, you are required to configure such a scope explicitly by defining a :ref:`Hybrid <Hybrid>` lifestyle.
+That doesn’t mean that you’re lost when you really need the option of per request and transient or singleton, you are required to configure such a scope explicitly by defining a :ref:`Hybrid <LifeStyle-Hybrid>` lifestyle.
 We :ref:`Make simple use cases easy, and complex use cases possible <Make-simple-use-cases-easy>`.

 .. _No-property-injection: